Regenerating Weymouth’s Waterside Economy

 North Quay

-A prime development site sitting to the south side of Weymouth’s harbour, North Quay is the first of the key regeneration sites listed in our original bid to government, to have benefitted from the levelling up funding.
+A prime development site sitting to the south side of Weymouth’s harbour, North Quay is the first of the four key sites listed in our original bid to government, to have benefitted from government funding.

-Demolition of the former borough council offices completed in April 2024 and the site has been made into a temporary car park until a development partner can be found and appointed.
-A procurement process to find a suitable development partner is currently underway.
+Demolition of the former borough council offices, which previously occupied this site, completed in April 2024 and it is currently a temporary car park until a development partner is found and appointed.

 Brand new services and utilities now form part of this prestigious development site, along with the repair and strengthening of the harbour walls on which it borders.